tpetricek/TomaspNet.Website/source/blog/2014/philosophy-pl.md

 > (Requiring exactness) deflects the investigation into the narrow channels of
 > things already understood and the possibility of fundamental conceptual discovery (is) reduced.

-I think many interesting ideas in programming langauge research also start as imperfect.
+I think many interesting ideas in programming language research also start as imperfect.
 I'm sure some people would disagree, but I find _important but imperfect_ research much more valuable than _perfect and unimportant_ work.
 Feyerabend finds many examples of important scientific contributions that started as imperfect.